Follow us

 Registration of Students

-SilverZone International STEM Innovation Olympiad (STEM) syllabus is comprised of Science, Technology, Engineering and Mathematics.
-STEM education and the application of technology empower every student to use their creativity and it helps to develop their problem-solving skills.
+SilverZone International STEM Innovation Olympiad (STEM) syllabus comprises Science, Technology, Engineering and Mathematics.
+STEM education and the application of technology empower every student to use their creativity, and it helps to develop their problem-solving skills.

 Science